Mandur/Tutorial/Linux.md

 ```

 #6
-Update the file project.json to the latest version by replacing its content by the following
+Update the file project.json to the latest version by replacing its content by the following: (This is an update to the package to ensure they work with the latest version)
 ```json
 {
   "userSecretsId": "aspnet-WebApplication-0799fe3e-6eaf-4c5f-b40e-7c6bfd5dfa9a",